Access statement

 Kirkstall Art Trail aims to provide a fully accessible website.

 We do this by making sure that we are compliant with the W3C Web Accessibility Initiative.
-In brief, this means:
+In brief, this means ensuring that written web content and visual design is accessible for people with disabilities.

 Newsletter design